 Definitive attributes: Desire to persevere supersedes fear of failure.
 Occasionally attempts to take a break from volleyball; rarely successful.
 Pursues greatness, not perfection.

 I thought about the ways I interact with others and my favorite things about myself and wrote about them with whimsy and humor.
-If I were a business student planning to work in finance, my summary would likely be very different—I would cite statistics from my previous accomplishments, write in only full sentences, and emphasize the links between my classes and how companies function.
+If I were planning to work in finance, my summary would likely be very different—I would cite statistics from my previous accomplishments, write in only full sentences, and emphasize the links between my classes and how companies function.
 Regardless of your field, however, it’s important to write in prose rather than bullet points and include information that explains something about who you are as a human.
 Many of the best summaries begin with short narratives that create an anecdotal backdrop.
 Stories of childhood interests bourgeoning into career aspirations, pivotal classes where a concept clicked, or even eye-opening moments of humility could all act as the opening lines for a well-wrought summary.

 If your photo is a selfie, blurry, or includes other people (or cut-off bits of other people), change it.
 You can even use a smartphone to take your portrait–choose a setting with good light and make sure your top half looks professional (read: wear a shirt.
 Yes, I’ve seen LinkedIn profiles where people have foregone this critical garment.)

 I make a point of using an image I’ve selected rather than the LinkedIn stock image, though finding the right one can be tricky.
 Some people choose to stick with a gradient color (think Microsoft PowerPoint backgrounds) or simple stock photos (check out unsplash.com for beautiful Creative Commons Zero images).
 Canva also has pre-sized LinkedIn background images.